-• Labor Costs - There are currently 248.83 FTEs providing ADM and database support services representing \$18.9 million of annual labor costs.
-Consolidation could generate between 10% and 15% in total savings or \$1.9 million to \$2.8 million in annual savings.
+Labor Costs - There are currently 248.83 FTEs providing ADM and database support services representing \$18.9 million of annual labor costs.
+Consolidation could generate between 10 percent and 15 percent in total savings or \$1.9 million to \$2.8 million in annual savings.